matelakat/repa/README.md

     ./configure_crosscompiler.sh

+Now you should have a configuration, that works.
+Should you wish to change the crosstool parameters, please use: `edit_crosscompiler_settings.sh`.
+This will make sure that the configuration file is changed back to a version controlled file.

 Build the cross compiler.
 This is a long operation.
 It will build the cross compiler.
 Takes around an hour on my machine (Core 2 Duo P8700 with ssd).